 For a capital city, Brisbane has a low population density.
 Brisbane has only 145 people per square kilometre.
 As a comparison, Melbourne has 500 people per square kilometre and Paris hosts a whopping 21,498 per square kilometre.

-Do you have any interesting or fun facts about Brisbane that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about Brisbane?
+Share them in the comments below!